Serrin-Sage/CSCI39538_PyQt_Project/Technical_Specifications.md

 ``PrimeNumberGenerator.py``:
 Complete Prime Number App to view a list of primes based on user input.
 The user inputs a number and hits 'Generate'; this will generate all primes number up to and including the number inputted.
 The user can press 'Rest' to start the generator again.

+``KaprekarsConstant.py``:
+This program takes a four-digit number and subtracts its ascending order form from its descending order form, repeating the process until consistently resulting in Kaprekar's Constant, the number 6174.